Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei

-To quantify the imprint of nuclear structure on spin observables, we link the initial polarization fluctuations to the microscopic many-body density of the colliding nuclei.
-For detailed derivation, please refer to the Appendix~\ref{app:P2_spin}.
+To quantify the imprint of nuclear structure on spin observables, we relate initial polarization fluctuations to the microscopic two-body spin densities of the colliding nuclei.
+A detailed derivation is provided in Appendix~\ref{app:P2_spin}.

 \textbf{Net polarization and spin densities.} The event-by-event net polarization $\mathcal{P}$ is defined as the average spin of all participants,